BarisAlbayrakIEEE/StructuralAnalysis/README.md

 4. the FE data (e.g. FE elements linked to a Panel instance).

 A corresponding member list definition for the DCG would be:
-1. ancestor_type_container_indices: Stores the ancestor DCG node indices for all DCG nodes.
+1. _ancestors: Stores the ancestor DCG node indices for all DCG nodes.
-2. descendant_type_container_indices: Stores the descendant DCG node indices for all DCG nodes.
+2. _descendants: Stores the descendant DCG node indices for all DCG nodes.
-3. states: Stores the states for all DCG nodes.
+3. _states: Stores the states for all DCG nodes.
-4. data_vals: Stores the data for all DCG nodes.
+4. _type_containers: Stores the data for all DCG nodes.
-5. FE_link: A descriptor for the linked FEM.
+5._FE_link: A descriptor for the linked FEM.

 **Ancestor Relations**\
 The above list contains both the ancestor and the descendant node relations.